Srujan0798/Rest-iN-U/README.md

 Jyotish - Vedic astrology traditions
 Open Source Community - For the amazing tools and libraries
  <div align="center">
-Built with â¤ï¸ and ðŸ•‰ï¸ by Dharma Realty
+Built with â¤ï¸ and ðŸ•‰ï¸ by REST-iN-U
 Website â€¢ Twitter â€¢ LinkedIn
 "Where every home is in harmony with the cosmos"
 </div>